YuSynth LM394 VCO

-A bare double sided through hole plated PCB (no need for the wire jumper links shown on the PCB layout) 100x75mm for the Yusynth Steiner VCO synth module uisng the LM394.
+A bare double sided through hole plated PCB (no need for the wire jumper links shown on the PCB layout) 100x75mm for the Yusynth VCO synth module using the LM394.
 These PCBs are manufactured by Soundtronics with a percentage of the sale going to the creator of the YuSynth - Yves Usson.
-These are early days for the YuSynth Modular Synth at Soundtronics, our plan is to stock PCBs for all of the projects as well as components, kits and front panels.
-This is going to take time but will eventually be as comprehensive as our MFOS range.

-The PCB is designed to use high grade components such as LM394 or SSM2210 chips for the dual transistor of the exponential converter and an OPA2137 low bias OPA for the voltage summer and servo OPA.
+The PCB is designed to use high grade components such as LM394 or SSM2210 chips for the dual transistor of the exponential converter (alternatively there is also SMD pads for surface mount dual matched transistor chips as well, your choice) and an OPA2137 low bias OPA for the voltage summer and servo OPA.

 This VCO provides also an input for SYNCing, on the PCB Yves provided two different inputs, one for SOFT SYNCH mode where the slave VCO is allowed to lock on the any harmonics of the master VCO, and the HARD SYNCH mode where the slave VCO is forced to lock on the fondamental of the master VCO.